Search String

 In Ishar 3 the party adventures through seven different time eras via the Portals of Time.
 Ishar 3 features color-coded map locations, wandering NPCs, potion recipes, one dozen offensive spells, 13 defensive spells and seven specific spells.

 Ishar 3 was distributed on 4x 3.5" 1.44MB HD diskettes.
-The hard disk drive install size is 4.5 megs (109 files).
-The hard disk drive install size of the cinematized CD-ROM version of Ishar 3 is 40 megs (162 files).
+The hard disk drive install size is 4.5 megs and consists of 109 files.
+The hard disk drive install size of the cinematized CD-ROM version of Ishar 3 is 40 megs and consists of 162 files.

 Ishar 3: The Seven Gates of Infinity Manual: 33 pages.